Why is physical activity so important for health and wellbeing?

 Here are just a few of the ways physical activity can help you feel better, look better and live better.
 Because, why not?

 It’s a natural mood lifter.Regular physical activity can relieve stress, anxiety, depression and anger.
 You know that "feel good sensation" you get after doing something physical?
-Think of it as a happy pill with no side effects!
+Think of it as your daily dose of happiness.
 Most people notice they feel better over time as physical activity becomes a regular part of their lives.

 It keeps you physically fit and able.